Tuks-ICMM/Population-Structure-Workflow/docs/04-reference_material/01-quickstart.md

 ---
-title: Setup
+title: Quickstart
+layout: page
-permalink: /setup
+permalink: reference-material/quickstart
-nav_order: 2
+nav_order: 1
-parent: Quickstart
+parent: Reference material
 ---

-# Setup
+# Quickstart
 {: .no_toc }

-Configure the _{{ site.title}}_ for execution.
-A step-by-step guide.
+A quickreference summary of how to obtain a copy of this workflow and prep an environment for analysis.
 {: .fs-6 .fw-300 }

-Quickstart
-{: .label }

-Configuration
+quickstart
 {: .label }

 <details markdown="block">